Koudela/eArc-eventTree/README.md

 }
 ```

-It gets autoloaded and initialised on the first visit of an event.
+A listener is autoloaded and initialised on the first visit of an event.

 ### The event